 Record-Keeping Protocols

-While Florida does not require notaries to keep a journal, it is advisable for maintaining detailed transaction records.
+While Florida does not require notaries to keep a journal, it is advisable to maintain detailed transaction records.
 A journal provides a chronological log of notarial acts, detailing dates, types of documents, parties involved, and any special circumstances.
 Using a bound or electronic journal ensures that entries are not altered, enhancing document security and helping resolve disputes or legal inquiries.
 Maintaining comprehensive records benefits notaries, offering clear evidence of their unbiased actions.

 Responsibilities and Duties of Florida Notaries